-- The main factors that affect design economics over the whole life of the building including capital and life cycle costs - How cost planning assists in the financial control of projects during the design development stage - The various stages of cost planning - Sources of cost data within this level are:

-Adjustments that may be required for factors including location, specification, time and market forces.
+- The main factors that affect design economics over the whole life of the building including capital and life cycle costs - How cost planning assists in the financial control of projects during the design development stage - The various stages of cost planning - .
+Sources of cost data - Adjustments that may be required for factors including location, specification, time and market forces.